 When you have a damaged tooth, your pain will likely be sensitive to hot and cold temperatures, as well as any strong acids.
 Stay away from tomatoes, citrus foods, or anything else acidic.
 Drink your drinks at room temperature.
 Save the ice cream and smoothies for after you’ve resolved the issue.
 You may also respond to sweet foods, which is usually a pretty good indication that you have a cavity that’s reached the center of your tooth.

 You may not consider a toothache a life-threatening condition, but there are times when you should consider going to the ER directly.
 If you have had a fever and severe toothache for several days and you begin to notice swelling in your neck or difficulty breathing you should go to the emergency room.
 It is likely that infection from your tooth has spread to your neck and airway and could be life-threatening.
 Generally the ER can’t do anything for your tooth directly, but if you have obvious signs of an infection and out of control pain they can handle your symptoms.
 They will likely prescribe an antibiotic or painkiller and refer you to your dentist.
 If you are in severe pain and don’t expect to be able to see your dentist soon, call dentists in the area and ask for an emergency dental appointment.
 Only a dentist is likely to pull or treat an infected tooth directly.
 It’s important to get to the root of the issue and solve it, instead of just treating uncomfortable symptoms.

 Visiting Colorado Springs and need an Emergency Dentist?
-West One Dental is glad to care for you while you’re here in the Springs!
+West One Family Dental is glad to care for you while you’re here in the Springs!
 Give us a call at 719-633-8766!